Immersive Learning in Scrum: Theory & Practice

 Scrum is a social technology for solving complex problems.
 The Scrum Master ensures it is understood and enacted, not just followed.

-They help the Product Owner maximise value by supporting:
+They help the Product Owner maximise value by coaching them in the following modern product management practices:

 They don’t wait for permission to lead change.
-They cause it.
+They cause it by understanding how organisations truly function and evolve.

 Without a capable Scrum Master, Scrum risks becoming theatre.
-With one, it becomes a lever for transformation.
+With one who possesses technical, business, and organisational mastery—and embraces accountability for delivery outcomes—it becomes a lever for transformation.

 Explores how combining theory and hands-on experience in Scrum training leads to deeper understanding, critical thinking, and continuous improvement …